13 Tax Breaks for Homeowners and Home Buyers

 There are two ways to calculate the deduction.
 Under the "actual expense" method, you essentially multiply the expenses of operating your home by the percentage of your home devoted to business use.
 The problem with this method is that it can be a nightmare pulling together all the records you'll need to calculate and substantiate the deduction.
 If you use the "simplified" method, you deduct $5 for every square foot of space in your home used for a qualified business purpose.
 For example, if you have a 300-square-foot home office (the maximum size allowed for this method), your deduction is $1,500.

-Employees who work remotely can't deduct the costs of maintaining a home office anymore (that includes employees working from home during the coronavirus pandemic).
+Employees who work remotely can't deduct the costs of maintaining a home office (that includes employees working from home during the pandemic).
 Before 2018, employees could claim home-office expenses as a miscellaneous itemized deduction if the costs exceeded 2% of their adjusted gross income.
 However, this deduction was eliminated by the 2017 tax reform act.

 Credits for Energy-Saving Improvements